Orthogonally spherical objects and spherical fibrations: Spherical fibrations

-Clearly, this is true in case a global Koszul resolution of $Y$ in $X$ exists, i.e. when $Y$ is carved out in $X$ by a section of vector bundle.
-For smooth $X$ the general answer was provided by Arinkin and Caldararu in \cite{ArinkinCaldararu-WhenIsTheSelfIntersectionOfASubvarietyAFibration}: $\iota^* \iota_* \mathcal{O}_Y$ is isomorphic to $\bigoplus_i \wedge^i \mathcal{N}^\vee_{Y/X}[i]$ if and only if the normal sheaf $\mathcal{N}_{Y/X}$ extends to the first infinitesimal neighborhood of $Y$ in $X$.
-The examples of when this condition holds include: when $Y$ is carved out by a section of a vector bundle, when the immersion $\iota\colon Y \hookrightarrow X$ can be split and when $Y$ is the fixed locus of a finite group action in $X$.
+This is true when a global Koszul resolution of $Y$ in $X$ exists, i.e. when $Y$ is carved out in $X$ by a section of a vector bundle.
+For smooth $X$ a more general answer was provided by Arinkin and Caldararu in \cite{ArinkinCaldararu-WhenIsTheSelfIntersectionOfASubvarietyAFibration}: $\iota^* \iota_* \mathcal{O}_Y$ is isomorphic to $\bigoplus_i \wedge^i \mathcal{N}^\vee_{Y/X}[i]$ if and only if the normal sheaf $\mathcal{N}_{Y/X}$ extends to the first infinitesimal neighborhood of $Y$ in $X$.
+The examples of when this holds include: when $Y$ is carved out by a section of a vector bundle, when the immersion $\iota\colon Y \hookrightarrow X$ can be split and when $Y$ is the fixed locus of a finite group action on $X$.